stevenktruong/math-website/data/classes/32a.1.21s/index.md

 ### E-mails

 I try my best to be very quick with e-mails, so if you don't get a reply by the end of the day, feel free to send me another one.
 You can address me as Steven.

+## Announcements

+-   | 3/29/21 | Please fill out this [form](https://forms.gle/u4iXpvxNZSbaidZ8A) to help me schedule office hours for the quarter.

 ## Resources